Stories of Hope

 He should have called 911.
 He will tell you that now.
 Instead, he asked his stepdaughter to drive him to the hospital.

 Neuromyolitis Optica (NMO or Devic's disease)

-Four years ago, Victoria Jackson, the creator of Victoria Jackson Cosmetics, was all about lip-gloss.
+In 2008, Victoria Jackson, the creator of Victoria Jackson Cosmetics, was all about lip-gloss.
 Then, her middle child, Ali Guthy, started to lose her vision.